kyma-project/kyma/docs/03-tutorials/observability/obsv-05-send-notifications.md

 ---
 title: Send notifications to Slack
-type: Tutorials - Observability
 ---

 This tutorial shows you how to configure Alertmanager to send notifications.
 Alertmanager supports several [notification receivers](https://prometheus.io/docs/alerting/configuration/#receiver), but this tutorial only focuses on sending notifications to Slack.

 ## Prerequisites

-This  tutorial is a follow-up of the [**Observe application metrics**](#tutorials-observe-application-metrics) and the [**Define alerting rules**](#tutorials-define-alerting-rules) tutorials that use the `monitoring-custom-metrics` example.
-Follow this tutorial to deploy the `sample-metrics-8081` service which exposes the `cpu_temperature_celsius` metric and creates an alert based on it.
-That configuration is required to complete this tutorial.
+-You have performed the steps to observe application metrics and define alerting rules using the `monitoring-custom-metrics` example and successfully deployed the `sample-metrics-8081` service which exposes the `cpu_temperature_celsius` metric.

 ## Steps